maskady/Scrapping_MonMaster/README.md

 - Access rate
 - Last called rank
 - Number of confirmed applications
+- Link to the course (on the MonMaster website)
-- Link to the course
+- Link to the course (on the university website)